 As indicated earlier in this page, numbers are restricted to 30 places for each day due to teaching practicalities and venue availability.
 We will publish the programme for each session as and when it is finalised.

 This course is aimed at trainees due to complete training within the next 18 months.
 Full details can be found in the flyer attached at the foot of this page.

 Organiser: Dr Anna Zoltowski, Consultant Radiologist & College Tutor (Airedale NHS Foundation Trust)

-To register please email Dr Anna Zoltowski.
+To register please email Dr Anna Zoltowski taking note of the required information detailed in the course flyer below.
 Please note there are only 14 places and, like last year, is expected to be very popular so all are encouraged to apply as soon as possible.